DallanQ/sleeping_gods_3/Manual.md

 You may spend command at any time, even on other players' turns (with some exceptions, as explained below).
 You may spend command to do the following:

-Equip an Ability Card Play an ability card from your hand to one of your crew members.
+### Equip an Ability Card (page 17)
+Play an ability card from your hand to one of your crew members.
 This is known as "equipping an ability."
 This represents time that the crew member spends training and readying for adventure.
 Pay the command cost listed at the top right of the ability card to the supply.
 Then tuck the ability card beneath the bottom edge of the crew board so that the skill icon and any ability is showing.

 - Equip ability cards to any crew member, including the captain and other players' crew members.